altocodenl/tagaway/readme.md

    dates: STRING (stringified array of dates belonging to the picture, normalized and sorted by earliest first)
    deg: INT 90|-90|180 or absent
    date: INT (latest date within dates)
+   dateSource: STRING (metadata field used to get date)
    format: STRING
    t200: STRING or absent
    by200: INT or absent (size of 200 thumbnail in FS)